-The Minnesota Department of Natural Resources has confirmed a report of zebra mussels in Long Lake, which is near Willmar in Kandiyohi County.
+The Minnesota Department of Natural Resources has confirmed zebra mussels in Long Lake, near Hawick in Kandiyohi County.

 Whether or not a lake has any invasive species, Minnesota law requires people to:

 - Clean watercraft, trailers and equipment to remove aquatic plants and prohibited invasive species.

 - Drain all water and leave drain plugs out during transport.

 - Dispose of unwanted bait in the trash.

 - Never release bait, plants or aquarium pets into Minnesota waters.

 - Dry docks, lifts and rafts for 21 days before moving them from one water body to another.

 These additional steps reduce the risk of spreading aquatic invasive species: